Tramona1/CustomComponents/DESIGN_GUIDE.md

 4. **Simplicity**: Keep interfaces clean and uncluttered
 5. **Alignment**: Use left-alignment for text content (Mercor-style)
 6. **Limited Animation**: Use subtle animations only for purposeful interactions
 7. **Mobile-First**: Design for mobile first, then enhance for larger screens
+8. **Page Components**: Every page MUST include the standard CTA section and footer